-Payer and pharma got together Thursday to talk about the balance between innovation, the affordability of prescription drugs and how both organizations can work together.
+Payer and pharma got together to talk about the balance between innovation and the affordability of prescription drugs, and how both organizations can work together.

 Value-based agreements are increasing between health insurers and pharmaceutical manufacturers.